 Don't jump to conclusions, especially if the facts have been reported to you by a third party.
 Ask yourself if you have done something wrong or if it’s not just a simple misunderstanding?
 In short, take the time to calm down and analyze the situation before taking action.

-5. Looking to the future
+5. Look towards the future with positivity

-The shrink's opinion: Heavy consequences...
+The editor's opinion: Heavy consequences...

 If you seek help to regain your balance, you must at all costs prevent this event from leaving a permanent mark on your future relationships.